Thankful Tree – what better way to show gratitude than with this awesome Thanksgiving craft.

 And this is it, our final tree of thanks and your view from walking in our front door.
 I absolutely love how it turned out.
 It’s not only great for holiday decoration, it is a simpler reminder to be thankful for all we have.
 We are blessed, that I know.

-Come back tomorrow, I’ll be posting a free Thankful Printable that I have hung next to our tree!
+Check out our free Thankful Printable that I have hung next to our tree!

 If you end up making this, please snap a photo!
 I would love to see your thankful tree!